Dorothy Parker: Algonquin Round Table years

+Parker also tried her hand at writing for the stage.
 She collaborated with playwright Elmer Rice to create Close Harmony, which ran on Broadway in December 1924.
-The play was well received in out-of-town previews and was favorably reviewed in New York, but it closed after a run of only 24 performances.
-It became a successful touring production under the title The Lady Next Door.
+The comedic play was well received in out-of-town previews and favorably reviewed in New York, but it closed after only 24 performances.
+As The Lady Next Door, it became a successful touring production.

-Some of Parker's most popular work was published in The New Yorker in the form of acerbic book reviews under the byline "Constant Reader".
+Her other celebrated writing was published in The New Yorker in the form of acerbic book reviews under the byline "Constant Reader".
 Her response to the whimsy of A. A. Milne's The House at Pooh Corner was "Tonstant Weader fwowed up."
-Her reviews appeared semi-regularly from 1927 to 1933, were widely read, and were posthumously published in a collection under the name Constant Reader in 1970.
+Her reviews appeared semi-regularly from 1927 to 1933, and were deemed "immensely popular".
+They were posthumously published in 1970 in a collection titled Constant Reader, and then anthologized again in 2024.

-Her best-known short story, "Big Blonde", published in The Bookman magazine, was awarded the O. Henry Award as the best short story of 1929.
-Her short stories, though often witty, were also spare and incisive, and more bittersweet than comic; her style is often described as sardonic.

-Parker eventually separated from her husband, divorcing in 1928.
+Throughout much of the 1920s, she was separated from her husband Edwin Parker; they eventually divorced in 1928.
 She had a number of affairs, her lovers including reporter-turned-playwright Charles MacArthur and the publisher Seward Collins.
 Her relationship with MacArthur resulted in a pregnancy.
-Parker is alleged to have said, "how like me, to put all my eggs into one bastard.”
+Parker is alleged to have said, "how like me, to put all my eggs into one bastard".
 She had an abortion, and fell into a depression that culminated in her first attempt at suicide.

-Toward the end of this period, Parker began to become more politically aware and active.
-What would become a lifelong commitment to activism began in 1927, when she became concerned about the pending executions of Sacco and Vanzetti.
+Toward the end of this period, Parker became more politically aware and active.
+What would turn into a lifelong commitment to activism began in 1927, when she grew concerned about the pending executions of Sacco and Vanzetti.
 Parker traveled to Boston to protest the proceedings.
 She and fellow Round Tabler Ruth Hale were arrested, and Parker eventually pleaded guilty to a charge of "loitering and sauntering", paying a $5 fine.